 - WorkspacesAW has seen the Councils respond quickly to learning gained through the pandemic.
 By leasing a part of Portland House, revenue has been generated to support the Councils' budget while providing the financial capacity for significant modernisation of office spaces.
 WorkspacesAW has delivered different kinds of office space (meeting rooms, quiet spaces, collaboration spaces) while supporting home working and making a blended model of working the norm. - Our customer service team has continued to deliver excellent levels of service, embracing the opportunity to proactively support the most vulnerable, making calls out to help customers facing financial or housing difficulties, and referring them on to further support from housing, well-being or third party support services.
 This proactive work, described in more detail in Thriving People, is data led, person centred, and focuses on improving household income and/or reducing household debt.
 Customer service has established and led a cross service team that can take a more holistic view of residents to support those already in crisis, and can also take an early intervention approach to minimise the numbers of residents tipping into crisis.
 A simple pathway has been followed for over 160 residents, with tangible financial and wellbeing outcomes identifiable for many of those.
-Of those who have engaged with the proactive team, more are now "coping" financially than previously and fewer are "struggling" or "at risk". - Citizen Hub has been designed to enable joint working across teams and track outcomes for those receiving support, it will be expanded over time to enable tracking of customer experience end to end, across multiple services. - Our digital estate continues its migration to the cloud, with the Revenues & Benefits system migrated in 2022/23.
-The provision of much needed digital self service for the revenues and benefits service will be delivered in 2023/24 and is expected to make a big impact on convenience for customers and should reduce call volumes freeing staff up to support customers proactively. - Administration of the government backed schemes for energy rebate payments. - Critical relationships The Councils continue to maintain and develop a diverse and ever increasing set of partnerships including housing partners, the community and voluntary sector, the NHS, and Police and Community Safety organisations.
+Of those who have engaged with the proactive team, more are now "coping" financially than previously and fewer are "struggling" or "at risk". - Citizen Hub has been designed to enable joint working across teams and track outcomes for those receiving support, it will be expanded over time to enable tracking of customer experience end to end, across multiple services. - Our digital infrastructure continues to be migrated with our Network Refresh continuing scoping, design and build in 2023/2024 with its final implementation and go live being Q4 2024. - During Q1 2023 we implemented a new phone system using the same platform as our CRM, thi gave them the benefit of being able to take card payments securely over the phone and ensuring GDPR compliance. - February 2023 the Digital team introduced a new application built internally called Abacus, this replaced a legacy and old work order system used by Technical Services.
+This gave a much needed redevelopment of the user processes and gave much improved security of data. - Q4 2023 was the launch of a "no code" form builder, which is an easy to use E form builder for our services, this was a finalist in the Netcall "app of the year" 2023 - Critical relationships The Councils continue to maintain and develop a diverse and ever increasing set of partnerships including housing partners, the community and voluntary sector, the NHS, and Police and Community Safety organisations.
 Our relationships with other Districts and Boroughs continue to be positive and we are keen to further cultivate these, for example through strategic work such as Sussex Bay.
 Our work with West Sussex County Council in many areas is also progressing well and this will need to develop further if we are to successfully implement policy changes such as the Environment Act and the Health and Social Care reform agenda plus other areas of shared priority.
 At a regional level the Local Resilience Forum has continued to be invaluable, bringing together a variety of local players to deal with the pandemic response at a Sussex wide level.
 Our work with the Local Economic Partnership and the Greater Brighton Economic Board continues, supporting our ambitions around place, prosperity and sustainability.

-4. THE REVENUE BUDGET 2022/23 PROCESS AND THE MEDIUM TERM FINANCIAL PLAN (MTFP)
+4. THE REVENUE BUDGET 2023/24 PROCESS AND THE MEDIUM TERM FINANCIAL PLAN (MTFP)

-Revenue Budget 2022/23
+Revenue Budget 2023/24